nayechan/Week11_4/Mundi/Docs/FBX_Import_Refactoring_Plan.md

    - `GetFbxObjectName()` - Sanitize object names
    - `ManageNamespace()` - Handle FBX namespaces
 4. Update `FBXLoader.cpp` to use `FFbxHelper::`
+5. **IMPORTANT**: Do NOT add FPayloadContextBase
+   - Payload context pattern is removed from this refactoring
+   - FFbxHelper contains ONLY naming and utility functions

 **Success Criteria**:
 - ✅ Build succeeds